 Apple is aware of the battery problems on their Apple Watch and is always trying to optimize its usage via software updates.

-So if you have not updated your watch to the latest watchOS version, now might be the right time to do so and check if it improves your battery usage.
-You can find the latest watchOS update via the Settings app.
+If you have not updated your watch to the latest watchOS version yet, now might be the right time to do so and check if it improves your battery life.
+You can find the latest watchOS update via the Settings app (General > Software Update).

 Turn Off “Activate on Wrist Raise” feature